-Feel like you’re constantly making trips to a certain store?
+Feel like you’re constantly making trips to a certain shop?
 Consider using your credit card to buy gift cards for that location.
 You’ll get closer to your minimum spending requirement, and you can use the gift cards for purchases you’d make anyway.

-If you’re worried about carrying a gift card with a large amount of money on it, buy multiple gift cards with smaller dollar amounts.
+If you’re worried about carrying a gift card with a large amount of money on it, buy multiple gift cards with smaller pound amounts.
 You may even be able to send your gift card to your email address or mobile phone.